 As my fond memories of Brazil grow, so does my appetite for all Brazilian snacks and treats.
 Brazilian cheese rolls happen to be a real favorite of mine.
-The last time I passed through Rio, I had some filled with cheese — as well as other types of fillings.
+The last time that I passed through Rio, I had some of the rolls with a cheese-filled center — as well as other types of fillings.
 As nostalgia was calling me homeward through food, I found myself preparing these naturally gluten-free Cheddar filled Brazilian cheese rolls (pão de queijo recheado com cheddar) —which pairs so great with coffee.
 How about some cheese rolls?

 Made from basic ingredients such as milk, cheese, vegetable oil, salt, eggs…